-A Baby monitor is such a wonderful thing to have.
+A Baby monitor is such a wonderful product to have.
 Without one, I’d constantly be peeking into my son’s room to see if he was awake and okay.
 Some of you may even have your children’s bedroom on a different floor of your house than your master bedroom.
 It can be extremely difficult to hear your child cry from far away.

 Why it is Beneficial to have a Video Monitor over a Sound Only Monitor!

 - We saw when our son managed to climb out of his crib!
 We rushed into his room as he was hanging on to the outside.

 - Having a video baby monitor allows you to see what your baby is doing, even when they are quiet!
 Are they sleeping?
 Are they awake?
 Has their swaddle come loose?

 - I’ve seen when my son’s gotten sick and thrown up in his crib.
 Even when he’s done it quietly and he tried going back to sleep.